hawkz/stephenhawkes/_posts/2020-03-16-feel_the_burn(out).md

 categories: blog
 ---

 I'm just back from a team retreat, which is always an incredible tank-filler.
 Regardless of how well planned or how open the agenda is, there's always something that completely takes me off guard.
 This time it was a post-it asking me to take more holiday.
-It really made me realise that my team thinks I'm on a path to burn-out, and maybe I am... something I figure I should write about to get my thoughts together.
+It really made me realise that my team thinks I'm on a path to burn-out, and maybe I am...
+I figure I should write about to get my thoughts together.

 ## What is burnout?

-There's lots of different views on burn-out, which likely originates from people's distance from it.
+There's lots of different views on burn-out, which likely originate from people's distance from it.
 Here's how I understand it.
 Some people describe it as stages, for me it seems more like pillars.

 1. ***Walking around feeling constantly under pressure.*** Things feel as though they're getting out of control and running away from what I can manage.
 The big symptom for me, is waking up with that adrenaline/butterflies feeling in my stomach.
 Something I really note that I need to listen to.
 The risk with this pillar is that it's cumulative, each day when I might be in this state adds to the pressure of wanting to get away from the source of stress.
 3/4 days of this might feel ok, depending on the trigger, but I'll never really know how many days I can handle before breakdown/collapse.